MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 >[!NOTE]
 >You can add the **Up next** widget only to managed entity forms.

-To add the **Up next** widget to an managed entity form, follow these steps:
+To add the **Up next** widget to a managed entity form, follow these steps:
 1. Go to **Settings** > **Solutions** and the create an empty solution.
 For example, **AddWidget**.
 2. Add a **Form** to the solution.
 3. Save the changes and publish the customizations.